peterdri/ece-communications-labs/_ece350/lab2/introduction.md

 ---
 layout: labitem
-title: Lab 2 #Used for header nav
+title: Lab 2  - SSB, IQ and USRP Tutorial #Used for header nav
 firstHeading: Lab 2  - SSB, IQ and USRP Tutorial
-permalink: /ece350/lab2/
+permalink: /ece350/lab2
 course: ece350
+next: /ece350/lab2/IQ-USRP
 ---

 In this lab you will use the Universal Software Radio Peripherial (USRP) for both receiving and transmitting signals.
 The USRP is a I/Q receiver with wide bandwidth (100 MHz sampling rate), programmable center frequency, programmable gain and choice of sample rates.